On a topology property for the moduli space of Kapustin-Witten equations: Abstract

 \section{Abstract}

-In this article, we study the Kapustin-Witten equations on a closed, simply-connected, four-manifold.
-We using a compactness theorem due to Taubes \cite{T1} to prove that if $(A,\phi)$ is a solution of Kapustin-Witten equations and the connection $A$ is closed to a $generic$ ASD connection $A_{\infty}$, then $(A,\phi)$ must be a trivial solution.
-We also prove that the moduli space of the solutions of Kapustin-Witten equations is non-connected if the connections on the compactification of moduli space of ASD connections are all $generic$.
-As one application, we extend the ideas of Kapustin-Witten equations to other equations on gauge theory-- Hitchin-Simpson equations and Vafa-Witten on compact K\"{a}hler surface with a K\"{a}hler metric $g$.
+In this article, we study the Kapustin$\textendash$Witten equations on a closed, simply-connected, four-dimensional manifold which were introduced by Kapustin and Witten.
+We use the Taubes' compactness theorem \cite{T1} to prove that if $(A,\phi)$ is a smooth solution of Kapustin$\en$Witten equations and the connection $A$ is closed to a $generic$ ASD connection $A_{\infty}$, then $(A,\phi)$ must be a trivial solution.
+We also prove that the moduli space of the solutions of Kapustin$\en$Witten equations is non-connected if the connections on the compactification of moduli space of ASD connections are all $generic$.
+At last, we extend the results for the Kapustin$\en$Witten equations to other equations on gauge theory such as the Hitchin$\en$Simpson equations and Vafa$\en$Witten on a compact K\"{a}hler surface.